bhnord/activities/README.md

 A summer classic returns!
 Grab a drink, enjoy the cool ocean breeze, and hear some of Berklee College of Music’s outstanding musicians perform on the waterfront.
 <a href="https://www.icaboston.org/events/harborwalk-sounds-berklee-college-music-ica/" target="_blank">info link</a>

-### Summer Concerts: Tito Puente Latin Music Series
+### The Night Bazaar

-**07/10 07:00PM - 07/10 09:00PM @ Boston**
+**07/10 05:00PM - 07/10 10:00PM @ The Charles River Speedway**
-Enjoy a Latin music concert this summer.
-Experience Latin music performed by renowned artists at various venues in Boston in honor of the legendary Tito Puente.
+On Thurs.
+July 10 & 24 from 5-10pm, over 100 small businesses are popping up at The Charles River Speedway (525 Western Ave 02135) in Boston to sell art, vinyl, vintage, & more at The Night Bazaar!
-<a href="https://college.berklee.edu/events/summer/tito-puente" target="_blank">info link</a>
+<a href="https://www.facebook.com/share/15pJ6dQ1hb/" target="_blank">info link</a>

 # Friday, July 11, 2025